-There are a number places which embody the ideas of long now thinking: Nuclear waste repositories, historical sites, and other long term structures are all excellent places to look for long now inspiration.
-But there is one facility, though hard to gain access to, which is an amazing example of long term thinking, and it is not what you might expect.
+There are a number of places which embody the ideas of Long Now thinking: nuclear waste repositories, historical sites, and other long-term structures are all excellent places to look for Long Now inspiration.
+But there is one facility, though hard to gain access to, which is an amazing example of long-term thinking, and it is not what you might expect.

-Welcome to the underground bunker where the Mormons keep their genealogical backup data, deep in the solid granite cliffs of Little Cottonwood Canyon, outside Salt Lake City.
-UT.
+Welcome to the underground bunker where the Mormons keep their genealogical backup data, deep in the solid granite cliffs of Little Cottonwood Canyon, outside Salt Lake City, Utah.

-The Mormon Church has been collecting genealogical data from all the sources it can get its hands on, from all over the world, for over 100 years.
-They have become the largest such repository, and the data itself is open to anyone who uses their website, or comes to their buildings in downtown Salt Lake City.
+The Church of Jesus Christ of Latter-day Saints has been collecting genealogical data from all the sources it can get its hands on, from all over the world, for over 100 years.
+The Mormons have become the largest such repository, and the data itself is open to anyone who uses their website, or comes to their buildings in downtown Salt Lake City.

-The largest contaminate of their microfilm is, in fact, blue jean lint brought in by the workers!
-The archivists use microfilm mainly because there is not yet a longer lasting digital equivalent.
+The largest contaminant of their microfilm is, in fact, blue jean lint brought in by the workers!
+The archivists use microfilm mainly because there is not yet a longer-lasting digital equivalent.
 However, they are also digitizing their holdings and collecting more and more information digitally for easier dissemination.

-Regardless, the Mormon Genealogical Archives are an inspiration for long now thinking and in showing the Archives the Church were both helpful and open.
+Regardless, the Mormon Genealogical Archives are an inspiration for Long Now thinking and in showing the Archives the Church was both helpful and open.
 At the very least, new allies in the long term.